How to Establish Paternity in Arkansas: Step-by-Step Legal Guide

 2. Judicial Establishment of Paternity

-If there is a dispute about paternity, either parent can file a petition with the court.
-The court may order genetic testing to confirm biological relationships and issue a legal order establishing paternity.
+If there's a dispute, either parent may file a petition with the court.
+The court can order genetic (DNA) testing to confirm biological relationships and issue a legal order establishing paternity.

 3. Administrative Process Through Child Support Services

-The Office of Child Support Enforcement (OCSE) can assist with DNA testing and issue an administrative order for paternity establishment when both parties cooperate.
+The Office of Child Support Enforcement (OCSE) can assist by arranging DNA testing and issuing an administrative order when both parties cooperate.

 Frequently Asked Questions About Establishing Paternity in Arkansas